AmmieNyami/ammienyami.github.io/content/wiki/not-so-useful/me/the_good_and_the_bad.md

 draft: true
 ---

-***Warning:*** This is just stuff that I believe in, and there's the chance that I have no idea what I'm talking about.
+***WARNING:*** This is just stuff that I believe in, and there's the chance that I have no idea what I'm talking about.
 You might consider the stuff I write here BS or not.
-So if I say something stupid, ignore it.
+So if you think I said something stupid, please ignore it, it's likely that I will end up thinking it was stupid as well.

 ## What I consider to be good and what I consider to be bad